 It had to be so very sad, watching your nearest and dearest slip away into madness.
 I cannot understand her tears, fears or the fight from her perspective.
 I cannot know her sadness, exhaustion or disappointments.

 I don’t always win, I scream and cry.
 I rage.
 She never complains; never gets angry.
 She waits for the mercurial moods to subside.
-They do by the grace of god and willpower, eventually.
+They do by the grace of God and willpower, eventually.
 She doesn’t show emotion, at least not in front of me.
 Lord knows she has good reason to sob and sob and curse for days.
-But, goddamn it she always finds the joy.
+But, damnit she always finds the joy.
 In the simplest, most mundane things.

 We are so different, her and I. I’m forever jumping ahead, or behind.
 She’s not, she’s omnipresent.
 As much as I try to will myself happy, some days my mind has other plans.
 But this story isn’t about me.
 It’s about her, and just how much life she has sacrificed and gifted away for her family.
 I try to imagine all the heartache she’s endured, and the joy too.
 I try to make her understand that I’m grateful, and do small things to lighten her load.
 Cut the grass, take out the trash, make the bed.
 Normal things that responsible people do.
 All the things she taught me a long, long, long time ago.